14

 Sarah Parker Remond and The Howard Athenæum

-The Howard Athenaeum, a historic Boston theater, was in Pemberton Square.
-Sarah Parker Remond (1826-1894) committed her first act of public resistance here in 1853.
+Sarah Parker Remond (1826-1894) committed her first act of public resistance here in 1853 at the Howard Athenaeum, a historic Boston theater.

-Sarah Parker Remond (1826-1894), the granddaughter of a free black who fought in the Revolutionary War, committed her first act of public resistance at the Howard Athenæum in Pemberton Square.
+The Howard Athenaeum was among the most famous of Scollay Square landmarks.
+The theater and the square were demolished in the 1950s urban renewal project and replaced with Government Center.
+Sarah Parker Remond (1826-1894), the granddaughter of a free black who fought in the Revolutionary War, committed her first act of public resistance at the Howard Athenæum

 In 1853, Remond bought a ticket for the opera Don Pasquale at the Howard Athenæum in Boston.
 When she refused to accept segregated seating, she was forcibly thrown out of the theater.
 Remond sued for damages and won her case, being awarded $500 and gaining an admission that she was wronged.